 Currently exhibiting a solo art show of approximately 40 artworks at Cooper Siegel Community Library.
-May 14, November 8, 2017.
+Date of show has been extended to run from May 14, 2017 -late winter 2018.
 Most work is for sale and with each sale, the library benefits 25% .
 Look for original paintings, prints on the perimeter walls and greeting cards at the desk.

 In 2015 I received a nice award at Three Rivers Arts Festival for a series of paintings titled “Unscenic?” of mobile homes and trailers from Freyda Spira, Associate Curator of Drawings and Prints at the Metropolitan Museum of Art.
 Read more.